seppmail/SEPPmail365cloud/130-preview.md

 ## Step 4/5 - Setup new mailflow to SEPPmail

-Follow the guide in the [README](https://gitlab.seppmail.ch/internal/seppcloud/seppmail365cloud/-/blob/main/README.md#setup-the-integration)
+Follow the guide in the [README](https://github.com/seppmail/SEPPmail365cloud#setup-the-integration)

 ## Step 5/5 - Wait up to 10 Minutes

 Until all changes are saved in the MS Cloud it sometimes takes a few minutes.
-Send test e-mails in that time until te mailflow works and trust the solution.
+Send test e-mails in that time until the mailflow works and trust the solution.

 ## Special Cases

-- Still mail loops after the changes: If you set up everything according to the description above, and still have mailloops, check if the recipient is also in the SEPPmail.cloud.
+- Still mail loops after the changes: If you set up everything according to the description above, and still have mail-loops, check if the recipient is also in the SEPPmail.cloud.
 Recipient MUST also use newest connectors (CBC).

 Follow instructions from [README](https://github.com/seppmail/SEPPmail365cloud/blob/main/README.md).